Overview of dimensions

 * **Dimension group**: A set of related dimensions.
 Each group contains a primary dimension and one or more sub-dimensions.

-* **Account mapping dimension**: The dimension under Account that defines the statement structure.
-This is also referred to as the *statement dimension*.
+* **Account mapping dimension**: The dimension that defines the statement structure.
+Also referred to as the *statement dimension*.

 * **Custom dimension**: A new account mapping dimension created by Financial Statements for a specific statement.